I’ve had conversations with many women who have reached out to me with a specific breast implant internal conflict:

 After getting breast implants, if someone directly asks if you had breast augmentation surgery, you can say, “Now (name here), Is that any of your business?”
 If they push again, a great response is, "Even if I did, I wouldn't feel comfortable talking about it."

 That’s not you being rude—it’s you telling people you have boundaries they need to respect.

 P.S.
-I also have friends who didn't wear any form-fitting clothing up to a couple months before and after their breast implant surgery.
+I also have friends who didn't wear any form-fitting clothing up to a couple months before and after their breast augmentation.
 People will forget after a few weeks what your body type is, and often won't be phased when you start bringing back the tighter clothes. :-)

 I can’t emphasis this point enough—even though sometimes it can be hard.

-There will always be people who won’t understand your decision, and maybe some people in your life will be unsupportive.
-I can relate to this fear because I know that within many faith communities (Christian for me), there are mixed sentiments about cosmetic surgery.
+There will always be people who won’t understand your decision to get breast implants, and maybe some people in your life will be unsupportive.
+I can relate to this fear because I know that within many faith communities (Christian for me), there are mixed sentiments about plastic surgery.

 I’ve also seen this with women who have experienced criticism or shaming from family members, which is never fun or easy.
 When all else fails, here's the simple one liner that no one else can argue with:

 “I made a decision that was right for me, and I don't want to talk about it with you.”